Govert (or Govaert) Teuniszoon Flinck

 Flinck studied with Rembrandt in or around 1633, during which time he absorbed the master's style and produced similar compositions.
 Houbraken reports that many of his works from that period were actually mistaken for Rembrandt's.
 Later, however, Flinck apparently made a conscious effort to change his style and turned to Flemish masters for inspiration.
 His earliest dated works are from 1636, which is probably the year he left Rembrandt's studio.

 On 3 June, 1645, Flinck married the wealthy Ingertje Thoveling, the daughter of a distinguished director of the Dutch East India Company.
 Flinck himself was a man of considerable means, as we know from the fact that he bought two houses on the Lauriergracht, for which he paid 10,000 guilders on 26 May, 1644.
-Shortly afterwards, he built a studio on these premises.
+Shortly afterward, he built a studio on these premises.
 His wife died in 1651, five years after the birth of their son Nicolaes Anthonie.
 On 30 May, 1656, Flinck married his second wife, Sofia van der Houven, of Gouda.
 On 24 January, 1652, he became a burgher of Amsterdam.

 Flinck was much sought after as a portraitist in the 1640s.
 He had good contacts and influential patrons in both Amsterdam and the area in which he was born.
 He worked on several major projects in the last decade of his life.
 In 1654, he executed a painting commissioned by Amalia van Solms for a private room in Huis ten Bosch.
 This was followed by two commissions for Amsterdam's new Town Hall in Dam Square, one for the Burgomasters' Chamber in 1656 and one for the Council Chamber in 1658.